jamitzky/rgaspi/README.md

 # rgaspi
 rgaspi: gaspi bindings in R

+Authors: C. Bernau and F. Jamitzky

 This project consists of three subprojects organized in separate folders:

+basiclayer:
-basiclayer:  the R-C-interface to all necessary GPI2-functions
+the R-C-interface to all necessary GPI2-functions

+middlelayer:
-middlelayer: this layer consists of convenience functions, wrappers and
+this layer consists of convenience functions, wrappers and
             classes around the basic layer

+toplayer:
-toplayer:    this layer can use the middle and basic layer to implement
+this layer can use the middle and basic layer to implement
             higher level aplications such as distributed matrices